top of page

 Visual Arts Nova Scotia

-We collaborated with Visual Arts Nova Scotia on our workshop, Writing for Accessibility in the Arts.
-The session brought together artists and arts organizations to share practices, build connections, and explore ways to make the arts more inclusive and accessible.
+We collaborated with Visual Arts Nova Scotia on our workshop Writing for Accessibility in the Arts.
+The session brought together artists and arts organizations to share practices and explore approaches to creating more inclusive and accessible arts spaces.

 EnsembleCo

-We collaborate with EnsembleCo to bring together subject matter expertise in sustainability and the circular economy with our creative arts facilitation, creating engaging and inclusive programs that explore environmental themes.
+Our collaboration with EnsembleCo combines expertise in sustainability and the circular economy with creative arts facilitation, resulting in inclusive programs that explore environmental themes through artistic practice and civic engagement..

 Patagonia Halifax

-We were proud to collaborate with Patagonia Halifax on a National Film Day community event exploring environmental storytelling, sustainability, and circular economy themes aligned with our EcoArts Lab initiatives.
+We collaborated with Patagonia Halifax on a National Canadian Film Day community event exploring environmental storytelling, sustainability, and circular economy themes aligned with our EcoArts Lab initiatives.

 Mirror Form Photography

-Interested in partnering with CCIA?
-We welcome conversations with community organizations, arts councils, cultural spaces, public partners, and research institutions across Canada.
+We welcome conversations with community organizations, cultural spaces, public partners, and research and academic collaborators interested in accessible, inclusive, arts-based programming.

 • Instagram